mlhartme/pommes/README.md

 Prerequisites
 * Linux or Mac
 * Java 17 or higher
+* `git`

 Install the application
-* download the [latest](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.oneandone%22%20AND%20a%3A%22pommes%22)  `application.sh` file
-and store it as executable `pommes` file in your path
+* open https://repo1.maven.org/maven2/net/oneandone/pommes/, choose the latest version and download the  `pommes-x.y.z-application.sh` file, store it as executable `pommes` file in your path

         cd some-directory-in-your-path
         curl https://repo.maven.apache.org/maven2/net/oneandone/pommes/3.4.0/pommes-3.4.0-application.sh -o pommes
         chmod a+x pommes

 * run `pommes setup` and follow the instructions.
-Basically, the command creates a directory `~/Projects/.pommes` containing a `config` configuration file and a database.
-If create `.pommes` in a different directory, define an environment variable `POMMES_ROOT` pointing to it before you run setup.
+Basically, the command creates a directory `~/Projects/.pommes` containing a `config` file and a database.
+(To create `.pommes` in a different directory, define an environment variable `POMMES_ROOT` pointing to that directory before runing setup.)

 ## Managing the Database